 - verify the information about the consumer's financial situation, and

 - use that information to assess whether the loan would be unsuitable for the consumer.

 If a custodian is the credit provider for loans entered through a marketplace lending platform, and the marketplace lending provider is the person who assists consumers to enter those loans, both the custodian and marketplace lending provider will have their own responsible lending obligations (and liabilities if the obligations are not met).
 While in practice the marketplace lending provider may perform the inquiries, verifications and assessments for the custodian as its agent, the custodian will still be responsible for fulfilling these obligations.

 In addition to the assessment obligations, there are requirements to provide disclosure documents to consumers at various stages of the process of obtaining credit.
-We have provided information on the broader range of responsible lending disclosure obligations in RG 209 and Information Sheet 146 Responsible lending disclosure obligations - Overview for credit licensees and representatives.
+We have provided information on the broader range of responsible lending disclosure obligations in RG 209 and Information Sheet 146 Responsible lending disclosure obligations - Overview for credit licensees and representatives (INFO 146).

 National Credit Code requirements

 The National Credit Code provides a consumer protection framework for consumer loans, and includes: